 How this school serves students from different economic backgrounds, including Pell students, first-generation pathways, and long-term mobility outcomes.

-Seton Hall University admits approximately 73.3% of applicants.
-The middle range of SAT scores for admitted students falls between 1,220 and 1,390, and ACT scores typically fall between 27 and 29.
-Among enrolled undergraduates, 32.5% receive Pell Grants and 27.9% are first-generation college students.
+Seton Hall University admits about 73.3% of applicants.
+Among enrolled undergraduates, 32.5% receive Pell Grants and 27.9% are first-generation students.
+The middle range of SAT scores falls between 1,220 and 1,390.
+ACT scores typically fall between 27 and 32.
 Transfer enrollment accounts for 9.7% of the student body.
 Azimuth ranks Seton Hall University #484 for access among nonprofit four-year institutions.
-The institution enrolls a meaningful share of Pell-eligible and first-generation students on a campus serving a diverse regional population in the New York metropolitan area.
-The six-year graduation rate stands at 69.5%, with 66.4% of Pell-eligible students completing within the same window.
-First-year retention is 81.5%, reflecting the institution's ability to support students through their initial transition.
+The six-year graduation rate is 69.5%; 66.4% of pell-eligible students complete within the same window.
 Azimuth ranks Seton Hall University #386 for mobility among nonprofit four-year institutions.
-For graduates from low-income backgrounds, median earnings reach $67,400 on a historical ten-year Scorecard measure, placing this cohort in the 92.6 percentile for low-income graduate earnings among nonprofit four-year institutions.
-The mobility ranking reflects the institution's success in supporting students from modest financial backgrounds toward sustainable post-graduation outcomes, particularly through its business-focused curriculum and regional employer connections in the New Jersey and New York markets.
+Low-income graduates reach $67,400 on the historical ten-year Scorecard measure, placing this cohort in the 92.6 percentile for low-income graduate earnings among nonprofit four-year institutions.

-Seton Hall University admits approximately 73.3% of applicants.
-The middle range of SAT scores for admitted students falls between 1,220 and 1,390, and ACT scores typically fall between 27 and 29.
-Among enrolled undergraduates, 32.5% receive Pell Grants and 27.9% are first-generation college students.
+Seton Hall University admits about 73.3% of applicants.
+Among enrolled undergraduates, 32.5% receive Pell Grants and 27.9% are first-generation students.
+The middle range of SAT scores falls between 1,220 and 1,390.
+ACT scores typically fall between 27 and 32.
 Transfer enrollment accounts for 9.7% of the student body.
 Azimuth ranks Seton Hall University #484 for access among nonprofit four-year institutions.
-The institution enrolls a meaningful share of Pell-eligible and first-generation students on a campus serving a diverse regional population in the New York metropolitan area.
-The six-year graduation rate stands at 69.5%, with 66.4% of Pell-eligible students completing within the same window.
-First-year retention is 81.5%, reflecting the institution's ability to support students through their initial transition.
+The six-year graduation rate is 69.5%; 66.4% of pell-eligible students complete within the same window.
 Azimuth ranks Seton Hall University #386 for mobility among nonprofit four-year institutions.
-For graduates from low-income backgrounds, median earnings reach $67,400 on a historical ten-year Scorecard measure, placing this cohort in the 92.6 percentile for low-income graduate earnings among nonprofit four-year institutions.
-The mobility ranking reflects the institution's success in supporting students from modest financial backgrounds toward sustainable post-graduation outcomes, particularly through its business-focused curriculum and regional employer connections in the New Jersey and New York markets.
+Low-income graduates reach $67,400 on the historical ten-year Scorecard measure, placing this cohort in the 92.6 percentile for low-income graduate earnings among nonprofit four-year institutions.

-Seton Hall University admits approximately 73.3% of applicants.
-The middle range of SAT scores for admitted students falls between 1,220 and 1,390, and ACT scores typically fall between 27 and 29.
-Among enrolled undergraduates, 32.5% receive Pell Grants and 27.9% are first-generation college students.
+Seton Hall University admits about 73.3% of applicants.
+Among enrolled undergraduates, 32.5% receive Pell Grants and 27.9% are first-generation students.
+The middle range of SAT scores falls between 1,220 and 1,390.
+ACT scores typically fall between 27 and 32.
 Transfer enrollment accounts for 9.7% of the student body.
 Azimuth ranks Seton Hall University #484 for access among nonprofit four-year institutions.
-The institution enrolls a meaningful share of Pell-eligible and first-generation students on a campus serving a diverse regional population in the New York metropolitan area.
-The six-year graduation rate stands at 69.5%, with 66.4% of Pell-eligible students completing within the same window.
-First-year retention is 81.5%, reflecting the institution's ability to support students through their initial transition.
+The six-year graduation rate is 69.5%; 66.4% of pell-eligible students complete within the same window.
 Azimuth ranks Seton Hall University #386 for mobility among nonprofit four-year institutions.
-For graduates from low-income backgrounds, median earnings reach $67,400 on a historical ten-year Scorecard measure, placing this cohort in the 92.6 percentile for low-income graduate earnings among nonprofit four-year institutions.
-The mobility ranking reflects the institution's success in supporting students from modest financial backgrounds toward sustainable post-graduation outcomes, particularly through its business-focused curriculum and regional employer connections in the New Jersey and New York markets.
+Low-income graduates reach $67,400 on the historical ten-year Scorecard measure, placing this cohort in the 92.6 percentile for low-income graduate earnings among nonprofit four-year institutions.